-Join Peggy Fisher for an in-depth discussion in this video Solution: Movie list, part of Up and Running with Java.
+Join Peggy Fisher for an in-depth discussion in this video Solution: Movie list, part of Learning Java.

 - Let's talk about one possible solution to this challenge.…This challenge was designed to provide you…with the opportunity to start object oriented programming.…You needed to create a class,…instantiate an object of that class,…and then print the results.…Let's take a look at my solution,…but remember that your solution might be very different.…I'm gonna start with the movie class file itself.…Remember, the class file does not have a main method.…So, I have public class Movie.…I declared four pieces of instance data.…